nicolasjhampton/python_tutorial_game_project/blog/step1.md

 > Vulcans, forming the United Federation Of Planets.
 Don't
 > worry now though, this all depends on Benjamin Sisko
 > re-visiting the past in step 2...
+>
+> Also, this UnboundLocalError never gets thrown.
+Later I'll
+> merge the two errors together for better results.

 So, with a total of twelve tests, all now passing, I run
 ```coverage run tests.py``` and then ```coverage report```